Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Conclusions

 As an application, we solved numerically the Dyson equation for the simple model of a fermionic, single-mode impurity, with Markovian losses, pump and dephasing and a non-Markovian, zero temperature environment.
 This model is non-trivial for the presence of dephasing, which is a quartic term in fermionic operators.
-This simple implementation allowed to check the spectral properties of the evolution super-operator and to study how Markovian dynamics gets modified by coupling to a non-Markovian environment.
-Future directions include the exploration of more complex impurity models involving internal degrees of freedom such as the Anderson Impurity mode,l as well as bosonic extensions and to use of this method as an impurity solver within a dynamical mean field theory approach to driven-dissipative systems.
+This simple implementation allowed to check the spectral properties of the evolution super-operator and to study how Markovian dynamics gets modified by coupling to a non-Markovian environment. \cmm{In particular our method allowed to show a physical consequence of coupling simultaneously to Markovian and non-Markovian environments: Markovian dephasing combined with non-Markovian processes leads to a change in impurity occupations.} Future directions include the exploration of more complex impurity models involving internal degrees of freedom such as the Anderson Impurity model as well as bosonic extensions and to use of this method as an impurity solver within a dynamical mean field theory approach to driven-dissipative systems.